Last Updated on March 23, 2023

-This configuration is no different than the Level 1 Gaming Desktop in terms of how high the markup is for what you get.
+This configuration is no different than the Radon Gaming Desktop in terms of how high the markup is for what you get.

 Sure, an AMD Ryzen 3700X is a top-of-the-line processor right now and but you’re spending around $2k on an AMD system then you could have an even better CPU or use that money for an even better GPU…

 But taking a look at everything else, there’s still only 8GB of RAM, a 500GB hard drive and a GTX 1060…

 If you were to put together a $2,000 PC build today you’d be able to have double the amount of RAM, a RTX 3080 (whenever it becomes available again), a 1TB SSD with a nice HDD in there as well if need be.

 A PC with a GTX 1660 is ideal for high quality 1080p gaming whereas something like a RTX 3080 could handle all levels of virtual reality gaming as well as higher resolution gaming at 4K.